Joncom/tictactoe/readme.md

 To-Do:
 ===========

-Show marker hover effect before placing it.
+Only display hover effect if moderately close (~50px) to block.